 Politicians use statistics in the same way that a drunk uses lamp-posts—for support rather than illumination.
 Politicians use statistics in the same way that a drunk uses lamp-posts—for support rather than illumination.
 Andrew Lang (March 31 1844 – July 20 1912) was a Scottish poet, novelist, and literary critic, and contributor to anthropology.
-Share this: Click to share on X (Opens in new window) X Click to share on Pinterest (Opens in new window) Pinterest Click to share on Facebook (Opens in new window) Facebook Like Loading...
+Share this: Share on X (Opens in new window) X Share on Pinterest (Opens in new window) Pinterest Share on Facebook (Opens in new window) Facebook Like Loading...
 Comments are closed.

 You must be logged in to post a comment.